 Winter often triggers bouts of cold and everyone seems to catch the sniffles.
+Here are 5 natural ideas to fight these winter ailments.

-Here are a few ideas to fight against these winter ailments.
 Making the best of what nature has to offer us is a great way to stay fit in the cold season!

 Royal jelly, a natural fortifier